Rural pics 001

 • Reside outside designated Public Transport Area.

 To be eligible for Transport Assistance a student must be attending their nearest appropriate school.
+This means:

-• In the case of Government schools, one that provides an appropriate year of study for the student.
+• In the case of government schools, one that provides an appropriate year of study for the student.

-• In the case of non Government schools, one that provides an appropriate year of study for the student and also provides an appropriate religious denomination or ethos for that student.
+• In the case of non-government schools, one that provides an appropriate year of study for the student and also provides an appropriate religious denomination or ethos for that student.

 Please note: